Lamia Moubayed Bissat: Career

-In 1992, Moubayed began her career by joining as a researcher, the Consultation and Research Institute in Lebanon (CRI), a firm specialized in business consultation and quantitative and qualitative field studies regarding social and economic development in Lebanon and the MENA region.
-In 1995, Lamia Moubayed joined the United Nations Development Program (UNDP) in Beirut as a program officer.
-In July 1999, Lamia Moubayed joined the United Nations Economic and Social Commission for West Asia (ESCWA) under the jurisdiction of the United Nations Economic and Social Council (ECOSOC).
+Moubayed began her career in 1992, as a researcher for the Consultation and Research Institute in Lebanon, a firm specialized in business consultation and quantitative and qualitative field studies regarding social and economic development in Lebanon and the MENA region.
+In 1995, Lamia Moubayed joined the United Nations Development Program in Beirut as a program officer.
+In July 1999, Moubayed joined the United Nations Economic and Social Commission for West Asia under the jurisdiction of the United Nations Economic and Social Council (ECOSOC).

-In 2000, the French Ministry of Economy and Finance selected and appointed Lamia Moubayed Bissat to become head and director of the Institut des Finances Basil Fuleihan in Lebanon.
-Moubayed led its transition from a bilateral initiative to a financially and administratively autonomous public service agency within the Lebanese ministry of finance.
-The institute is today a provider of knowledge in public financial management and state modernization in Lebanon and the MENA region.

-Lamia Moubayed lectures public management at the Institute of Political Sciences of Université Saint Joseph in Beirut (Sciences-Po).
+In 2000, the French Ministry of Economy and Finance selected and appointed Moubayed to become head and director of the Institut des Finances Basil Fuleihan in Lebanon.
+Moubayed lectures public management at the Institute of Political Sciences of Université Saint Joseph in Beirut.

-On 1 January 2018, Lamia Moubayed was appointed by the United Nations Secretary General Antonio Guterres for a four-year term to serve as one of the twenty-four experts composing UNCEPA.
-Moubayed is also a fervent supporter of enhancing capacity building in the public procurement unit.
-In 2020, she took part in the launch of the 2020 United Nations E-Government Survey organized by the UN Department of Economic and Social Affairs, which includes an in-depth presentation of the E-government survey data and results.
+In 2018, she was nominated by UN Secretary General Antonio Guterres to serve a four-year term as one of 24 experts on the UN Committee of Experts on Public Administration and was approved in 2021 by ECOSOC to serve the position starting August 1st, 2021.
+Moubayed supports enhancing capacity building in the public procurement unit.
+In 2020, she took part in the launch of the 2020 United Nations E-Government Survey organized by the UN Department of Economic and Social Affairs.

-Moubayed Bissat is a founding and a secretariat member through the Institute of Finance, of the GIFT-MENA network of civil service training schools in the Middle East and North Africa, established in 2006 and currently based in Beirut.
+Moubayed is a founding and a secretariat member through the Institute of Finance, of the GIFT-MENA network of civil service training schools in the Middle East and North Africa, established in 2006 and currently based in Beirut.
 She also contributed to founding the MENAPAR network of research in public administration, currently based in Bahrain.

-Lamia Moubayed inaugurated a public library that includes more than twenty-three thousand references accessible to the public and initiated a series of citizen guides to increase awareness on public financial management issues and facilitate citizen transactions entitled "Fiscal and Financial Awareness Series".
+Moubayed inaugurated a public library that includes more than twenty-three thousand references accessible to the public and initiated a series of citizen guides to increase awareness on public financial management issues and facilitate citizen transactions entitled "Fiscal and Financial Awareness Series".

-In an interview with Le commerce du Levant, Lamia Moubayed highlighted that "stating that the responsibility to conduct or shape public governmental action is only restrained in the hands of the state and its bureaucracies has become obsolete.
-Today, civil society organizations and the private sector are equally accountable and involved in the process".

-Moubayed is a strong proponent of gender equality and strives for the elimination of all forms of discrimination against women.
-In an interview with Executive Magazine, she explained that "it is important to understand that feminism coupled with empowering women does not come at the expense of men.
-Indeed, both are eminently required and recommended in order to produce an adequate outcome in a public institution".